 My love of animals started from early childhood, and from the age of nine I kept rabbits, many of whom were “rescues” from people who no longer wanted them.
 My experiences as a young adult working in Edinburgh Zoo, the Dog and Cat Home and at the local vets helped my higher degree studies in Endocrinology and Behaviour in animals.
 Although ill-health cut short my scientific career, a new vocation opened up for me when, in 1993, a local vet brought me a very young brain-damaged wild rabbit for hand rearing.
 Despite all the odds, “Little Bun” survived.
 It was whilst making enquiries about finding her a companion that I discovered how desperate the plight of unwanted rabbits actually was.
 Thus CottonTails® was born.

 In the first few years I took in on average 900 unwanted rabbits and 200 guinea pigs a year, plus varying numbers of chinchillas and birds, and since the start I have taken in well over 10,000 animals, the majority of which being rabbits.
-Average intake now is about 250 rabbits a year, and 150 guinea pigs.
-The decline is not due to less need but is the knock-on effect of improved veterinary techniques resulting in all rabbits being able to be safely neutered so they can live in compatible pairs or small groups such as a litter.
-This has meant that the size of individual hutches and runs has had to be significantly increased, decreasing the number of animals we can take at any one time.
+Average intake was around 250 rabbits a year, and 150 guinea pigs, before the pandemic struck.
+The decline is not due to less need but is the knock-on effect of improved veterinary techniques resulting in all rabbits being able to be safely neutered so they can be given the chance to live in compatible pairs or small groups such as a litter.
+This has meant that the size of individual hutches and runs has had to be significantly increased, decreasing the number of animals we took at any one time.

 Mairwen Guard M.B.E.
 (Trustee)